 - 1/2 teaspoon kosher salt

 - 1-2 teaspoons fresh lemon juice optional

-- Heat Instant Pot by turning pressure cooker to saute function and waiting until it reads Hot.
+- Heat Instant Pot by turning pressure cooker to saute function and allow to heat up for a minute or two.

 - Add in butter and let melt.
 Add in diced carrots, onions and celery and saute for 2-3 minutes.